b-magic/SW_SVN/README.md

 ### Solidworks
-##### 1. Get the API SDK add-in.
+#### Get the API SDK add-in.
-Add/remove programs > Solidworks > Modify.
+1. Add/remove programs > Solidworks > Modify.
 Go through until you can select products, expand the API checkbox.
-Navigate to C:\Users\<username>\Documents\SOLIDWORKS Downloads\SOLIDWORKS 2019 SP02\apisdk
+2. Navigate to C:\Users\<username>\Documents\SOLIDWORKS Downloads\SOLIDWORKS 2019 SP02\apisdk
+3. Run the SolidWorks API SDK.msi file.

+#### Issues & Fixes
+##### Visual studio can't find sldworks references
+1. In the VS solution explorer, SVN_Vault >(expand the tree)> Reference > click on SolidWorks.Interop.sldworks.
+The exclamation triangle icon on that item should disappear.
+2. If that didn't work, right click SVN_Vault project, and select "Manage NuGet packages", pick the Browse tab, and search for and install "Microsoft.NETFramework.ReferenceAssemblies"
+If it doesn’t ask about templates, then follow this link

+##### Missing sdk templates
-Try running the SolidWorks API SDK.msi file.
-If it doesn’t ask about templates, then follow this link https://www.codestack.net/solidworks-api/troubleshooting/addins/sdk-installation/ Which says to Save swvbaddin.zip into C:\Users\<username>\Documents\Visual Studio 2019\Templates\ProjectTemplates\Visual Basic
+I'm not sure if this is actaully needed, but https://www.codestack.net/solidworks-api/troubleshooting/addins/sdk-installation/ Which says to Save swvbaddin.zip into C:\Users\<username>\Documents\Visual Studio 2019\Templates\ProjectTemplates\Visual Basic

 http://help.solidworks.com/2019/english/api/sldworksapiprogguide/Overview/SolidWorks_CSharp_and_VB.NET__Project_Templates.htm

-If you open visual studio and get errors with everything related to SolidWorks, in the solution explorer, SVN_Vault > Reference > click on SolidWorks.Interop.sldworks.
-The exclamation triangle icon on that item should disappear.

 ### SVN Server
 There's lots of options to set up an SVN Server.
 I decided to use an amazon web services server.